pragma-/Plang/README.md

 ### Functions
 Functions are an abstracted group of statements.
 Functions can take identifiers as parameters and will return the value of the last statement.
-You can explicitly return a value via the `return` keyword.
+You can explicitly return from a value from an earlier statement via the `return` keyword.
 Arguments passed to function calls may be any valid expression, optionally enclosed with parentheses.

 For example, a function to square a value: